-The family name, Hortiboletus, refers to the latin hortus meaning garden where the bubalinus can often be found growing with Poplar, Populus or Lime, Tilia.
+The genus name, Hortiboletus, refers to the latin ‘hortus‘ meaning garden where the Hortiboletus bubalinus can often be found growing with Poplar or Lime trees.

 |Scientific Name||Boletus / Hortiboletus bubalinus|